Out of all Flat Tummy products, Flat Tummy Tea is notably the most popular one, and it’s a herbal tea.

-More research is needed to evaluate claims that this herb helps reduce bloating, supports metabolism and reduce weight or body fat percentage.
+More research is needed to evaluate claims that this herb helps reduce bloating, supports metabolism, and reduces weight or body fat percentage.

 Fennel tea has been used in traditional medicine to relieve an upset stomach, gas, or diarrhea, but little scientific research has been done to confirm this usage.